Katsumi Yusa: Mohun Bagan

 On 1 May 2013, Yusa agreed to join I-League side Mohun Bagan for the 2013–14 I-League season.
 In the 2014-15 Season he captained Mohun Bagan to the I-league title and also won the Federation Cup.

 NorthEast United

-After three seasons with Mohun Bagan, Yusa signed with NorthEast United of the Indian Super League on loan from Mohun Bagan Athletic Club.
+After three seasons with Mohun Bagan, Yusa signed with NorthEast United of the Indian Super League on loan from Mohun Bagan.
 On 1 October 2016, Yusa made his debut for NorthEast United against Kerala Blasters and also scored the winning goal in a 1–0 victory for his side.

 East Bengal F.C

 After four seasons with Mohun Bagan, Yusa signed for arch rivals East Bengal for the 2017-18 I-League season.

 NEROCA

 Yusa joined I-League side NEROCA for the 2018–19 I-League season, and scored few goals.

 Chennai City F.C

 Yusa joined I-League side and the champion team of 2018-19 I-League Chennai City FC this year.